In This Article

 #3: Breaking Down Walls

-You will need to study your floor plan and consult with HDB to see what can and cannot be changed.
-In addition, you will also need to secure an HDB hacking permit for the same.
+You will need to study your floor plan and consult with the HDB to see what can and cannot be changed.
+In addition, you will also need to secure an HDB renovation permit for the same.
 Similarly, if you’re planning a statement wall for your living room or bedroom, please note that its finish cannot be more than 2.5cm in width.

 #4: Changing Your Windows